Eurobar vs Krowne – Shocking News!

 INDIVIDUAL BAR EQUIPMENT COMPONENTS BY EUROBAR AND KROWNE METAL

-EUROBAR “MODULAR BAR EQUIPMENT” ISN’T NEARLY THE SAME AS KROWNE METAL’S MODULAR BAR DIE!
+EUROBAR “MODULAR BAR EQUIPMENT” ISN’T NEARLY THE SAME AS Krowne’S MODULAR BAR DIE!

 As I mentioned earlier, Eurobar refer to their equipment as “modular bar equipment”.
 Over the last 80 years or so, everyone who’s been manufacturing stainless steel underbar equipment has been producing each component as individual modules.
 To me, bar equipment referred to as “modular” connotes only one type – the Krowne modular bar die.